GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

 After those Shibboleth-related files are copied to `/opt/shared-shibboleth`, a background job in oxShibboleth copies them to the `/opt/shibboleth-idp` directory inside oxShibboleth container.
 To ensure files are synchronized between oxTrust and oxShibboleth, both containers must use the same mounted volume, `/opt/shared-shibboleth-idp`.

 The `/opt/shibboleth-idp` directory is not mounted directly into the container, as there are two known issues with this approach.
 First, the oxShibboleth container has its own default `/opt/shibboleth-idp` directory requirements to start the app itself.
 By mounting `/opt/shibboleth-idp` directly from the host, the directory will be replaced and the oxShibboleth app won't run correctly.
-Secondly, oxTrust renames the metadata file, which unfortunately didn't work as expected in the mounted volume.
+Secondly, oxTrust renames the metadata file, which unfortunately didn')t work as expected in the mounted volume.

 The following variables are used by the container: